 In either scenario, extensive driver training will be needed to ensure compliance after the deadline.

 If many drivers are still using AOBRDs, the industry may see another “transitioning” period by the end of this year.
 Underestimating the amount of training that drivers will need is an issue that the industry may face.

 Drivers only familiar with AOBRDs will require training on how ELDs differ from AOBRDs, how ELDs function, how to use an electronic logging device, what paperwork they must retain after Dec 16, 2019, and more.
 Drivers may also need to learn how to log in and out of the device, and use edits or annotations with ELDs.

 Will that transition be seamless?

 It depends on how early you start.

 First, driver training will be crucial — from operating ELDs to understanding the different regulations.
-Second, if your logging device isn’t capable of switching from the AOBRD mode to ELD mode, you will need to purchase a new FMCSA-compliant ELD.
+Second, if your logging device isn’t capable of switching from the AOBRD mode to ELD mode, you will need to purchase a new FMCSA-registered ELD.

 The ELD mandate was implemented country-wide on Dec 18, 2017.
 Those who waited until the last moment experienced busy customer support lines and last-minute delays in receiving ELDs.
 This put their compliance status at risk.

 If you have been operating in the AOBRD mode, you should get familiar with the ELD mandate requirements.